K1GGI FMT METHODOLOGY

 LO ADJUSTMENT

-As described above, a
+As described above, a computed

-computed LO correction factor k can
+LO correction factor k can be used in

-drift measurements to adjust out the error.
+measurements to adjust out the error.

 The oscillator module in the